 - ACH Network Submission: The payment processor sends the eCheck transaction details to the ACH network.
 The ACH network then acts as a central clearing facility between banks.

 - Bank Processing: The payer’s bank verifies the availability of funds and deducts the amount.
 Concurrently, the recipient’s bank receives the funds via the ACH network.
-You can find out more about this process by reviewing what is ACH banking.
+You can find out more about this process by reviewing what ACH banking is.

 - Funds Settlement: The funds are deposited into the recipient’s bank account.
 This completes the payment cycle, typically within a few business days.
 To simplify this, landlords can learn how to send ACH payment online.